 Electives — five credits: These credits must be selected from an SBOE-approved list, a state-approved innovative course, JROTC, or driver’s education.

 Entering ninth-graders must choose and specify in writing which endorsement they intend to earn.
 A student may graduate under the Foundation Program without earning an endorsement only if, after the student’s sophomore year, the school counselor has informed the student and the student’s parent of the benefits of graduating with an endorsement and the parent then gives the counselor written permission (on a form adopted by TEA) for the student to graduate without earning one.

 To earn an endorsement, a student must earn at least 26 credits.
 School districts may define advanced courses and a coherent sequence of courses for an endorsement area.
-All endorsements require students to earn a fourth math and science credit.
-The fourth math or science credit may be a college preparatory math course developed and offered pursuant to TEC §28.014.
+All endorsements require students to earn a fourth credit in both math and science.
+That fourth credit may be a college preparatory math course developed and offered pursuant to Texas Education Code Sec.
+28.014.
 A student may not earn science credit in both Physics and Principles of Technology.
 A student must earn two additional elective credits to earn an endorsement.
-Each endorsement also has its own specific requirements.
+Each endorsement also has specific requirements.

-School districts are not required to offer all of the endorsements outlined below.
-If districts choose to offer only one endorsement it must be the multidisciplinary studies endorsement.
+School districts are not required to offer all of the endorsements.
+If districts choose to offer only one, it must be the multidisciplinary studies endorsement.

 STEM (Science, Technology, Engineering and Math) is the only endorsement that requires Algebra II, Chemistry and Physics.
 A student pursuing a STEM endorsement must complete all other graduation requirements and either:

 A student earning a business and industry endorsement must complete all graduation requirements and either: